ICF: Pests & Diseases WorkshopBook now

 This workshop will provide Arboriculturists and Foresters living or working in Wales with an update on current and future tree pest and disease threats.
 Observatree tree health training resources will be available to view.
 We will also be emphasising the importance of biosecurity and highlighting the practical measures we can all take to reduce the risk of introduction and spread of tree pests and diseases.

 The afternoon clinic session will provide an opportunity for attendees to ask tree health-related questions that relate to their work, or more generally to land and woodland management.
-The session with close with an activity designed to find out what training opportunities attendees would like in the future.
+The session will close with an activity designed to find out what training opportunities attendees would like in the future.

 - To provide an update on current and future tree pest and disease threats